 Nissan Patrol VS BMW X5

-- Effortless performance
+- Effortless to drive

-- Great new interior
+- Plush interior

-- Warranty starting to look short
+- Tech is starting to date

 |Fuel Type||Premium Unleaded Petrol|